Do you want to make money from your blog?

 And to make your life a whole lot easier and to save you time, I’ve even created a media kit template for you that’s specifically suitable for bloggers and influencers.
-Subscribe to my newsletter using this form and this template is yours!
+Subscribe to my newsletter using this form and this template is yours.
+For FREE!

 A media kit is like a little taste of your brand which helps other brands decide whether or not to work with you.
-Make sure you represent YOU in your media kit as well as you can.
+Make sure you represent your brand in your media kit as well as you can.

 Have fun, don’t be afraid to reach out to brands and companies you want to work with, and did I say, have fun?

-Good luck, and if you have questions, feel free to reach out, leave a comment, and I’ll do my best to get back.
+Good luck, and if you have questions, feel free to reach out, leave a comment, and I’ll do my best to respond ASAP.

-Oh, and don’t forget to subscribe if you want the two-page, totally free, media kit template made with Canva!
+Oh, and don’t forget to subscribe if you want the 4-page, totally FREE, media kit template made with Canva!